 For example, we may seek a Regenerative Medicine Advanced Therapy, or RMAT, designation for some of our product candidates.
 An RMAT is defined as cell therapies, therapeutic tissue engineering products, human cell and tissue products, and combination products using any such therapies or products.
 Gene therapies, including genetically modified cells that lead to a durable modification of cells or tissues may meet the definition of a Regenerative Medicine Therapy.
 The RMAT program is intended to facilitate efficient development and expedite review of RMATs, which are intended to treat, modify, reverse, or cure a serious or life-threatening disease or condition.
 A new drug application or a BLA for an RMAT may be eligible for priority review or accelerated approval through (1) surrogate or intermediate endpoints reasonably likely to predict long-term clinical benefit or (2) reliance upon data obtained from a meaningful number of sites.
 Benefits of such designation also include early interactions with FDA to discuss any potential surrogate or intermediate endpoint to be used to support accelerated approval.
-A Regenerative Medicine Therapy that is granted accelerated approval and is subject to post-approval requirements may fulfill such requirements through the submission of clinical evidence, clinical studies, patient registries, or other sources of real world evidence, such as electronic health records; the collection of larger confirmatory data sets; or post-approval may expedite the development or approval process, it does not change the standards for approval.
-If we apply for RMAT designation or any other expedited program may expedited program.
-Even if we are successful in obtaining a RMAT designation or access to any other expedited program, we may not experience faster development timelines or achieve faster review or approval compared to conventional FDA procedures.
-Access to an expedited program, and as be withdrawn by the FDA if it believes that the designation is no longer supported by data from our clinical development program.
-Additionally, qualification for any expedited review procedure does not ensure that we will ultimately obtain regulatory approval for such product candidate.
+A Regenerative Medicine Therapy that is granted accelerated approval and is subject to post-approval requirements may fulfill such requirements through the submission of clinical evidence, clinical studies, patient registries, or other sources of real world evidence, such as electronic health records; the collection of larger confirmatory data sets; or post-approval monitoring of all patients treated with such therapy prior to its approval.
+Although RMAT designation or access to any other expedited program may expedite the development or approval process, it does not change the standards for approval.
+If we apply for RMAT designation or any other expedited program.
+Even if we are successful in obtaining a RMAT designation or access to any other expedited program may also be withdrawn by the FDA if it believes that the designation is no longer supported by data from our clinical development program.
+Additionally,